marcoscz1995/COMP-551/README.md

 validation errors as the deeper ResNet-101 but at half the computational cost.
 They show that SE-blocks are exible enought to be added to any model at only a nominal cost.
-Indeed, by adding SE-blocks to ResNets, Hu at al. (2018) received rst place using this method in the ILSVRC 2017 classication competition.
+Indeed, by adding SE-blocks to ResNets, Hu at al. (2018) received first place using this method in the ILSVRC 2017 classification competition.